 The EU in the 21st century needs the scientists we will train, and the new techniques we will develop.
 They will both benefit society with more effective, safer, drugs, and make the EU’s high tech economy more competitive.

-December will be the time for our internal event organized by Dr. Esko Oksanen (European Spallation Source) and Pr.
+December was the time for our last workshop on RAMP.
+The event was organized by Dr. Esko Oksanen (European Spallation Source) and Pr.
 Poul Nissen (Aarhus University).

-With this online event, ESRs will have the occasion to give an oral presentation of their thesis and the chance to meet leading scientists from their research fields.
-Six external speakers will be connected with us for this event, along with our industrial partners on RAMP: Anatrace, the CNRS, MiTeGen, Molecular Dimensions, Nat-Xray and Novartis. (find out more)
+With this online event, ESRs had the occasion to give an oral presentation of their thesis and the chance to meet leading scientists from their research fields.
+Six external speakersbwere connected with us, along with our industrial partners on RAMP: Anatrace, the CNRS, MiTeGen, Molecular Dimensions, Nat-Xray and Novartis. (find out more)